oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 Before we can login to the dashboard we need to get the access token for the dashboard-user.
-We do this using kubectl
+Prior to Kubernrtes 1.24 creating the user would create the access token, but in Kubernetes 1.24 which changed and you need to create the token as a separate step - We do this using kubectl.
+Note that the tokens generated are time limited, so here we request one with a life of 1000 hours (about 40 days) which is fine for a lab

-  3. Get the token of the newly created user:
+  3. Create the token for the newly created user:

   ```
-  kubectl -n kube-system describe secret `kubectl -n kube-system get secret | grep dashboard-user | awk '{print $1}'`
+  kubectl create token dashboard-user --namespace kube-system --duration=1000h`
 ```

   ```
-Name:         dashboard-user-token-mhtf9
-Namespace:    kube-system
-Labels:       <none>
-Annotations:  kubernetes.io/service-account.name: dashboard-user
-              kubernetes.io/service-account.uid: a09cd40c-2663-11ea-a75b-025000000001

-Type:  kubernetes.io/service-account-token
-Data
-====
-namespace:  11 bytes
-token:
 eyJhbGciOiJSUzI1NiIsImtpZCI6IiJ9.eyJpc3MiOiJrdWJlcm5ldGVzL3NlcnZpY2VhY2NvdW50Iiwia3ViZXJuZXRlcy5pby9zZXJ2aWNlYWNjb3VudC9uYW1lc3BhY2UiOiJrdWJlLXN5c3RlbSIsImt1YmVybmV0ZXMuaW8vc2VydmljZWFjY291bnQvc2VjcmV0Lm5hbWUiOiJhZG1pbi11c2VyLXRva2VuLW1odGY5Iiwia3ViZXJuZXRlcy5pby9zZXJ2aWNlYWNjb3VudC9zZXJ2aWNlLWFjY291bnQubmFtZSI6ImFkbWluLXVzZXIiLCJrdWJlcm5ldGVzLmlvL3NlcnZpY2VhY2NvdW50L3NlcnZpY2UtYWNjb3VudC51aWQiOiJhMDljZDQwYy0yNjYzLTExZWEtYTc1Yi0wMjUwMDAwMDAwMDEiLCJzdWIiOiJzeXN0ZW06c2VydmljZWFjY291bnQ6a3ViZS1zeXN0ZW06YWRtaW4tdXNlciJ9.HUg_9-3HBAG0IJKqCNZvXOS8xdt_n2qO4yNc0Lrh4T4AXnUdMHBR1H8uO6J_GoKSKKeuTJpaIB4Ns4QGaWAvcatFxJWmOywwT6CtbxOeLIyP61PCQju_yfqQO5dTUjNW4O1ciPqAWs6GXL-MRTZdvSiaKvUkD_yOrnmacFxVVZUIKR8Ki4dK0VbxF9VvN_MjZS2YgMz8CghsM6AB3lusqoWOK2SdM5VkIGoAOZzsGMjV2eCYJP3k6qIy2lfOD6KrvERhGZLk8GwEQ7h84dbTa4VHqZurS63fle-esKjtNS5A5Oarez6BReByO6nYwEVQBty3VLt9uKPJ7ZRr1FW5iA

-ca.crt:     1025 bytes
 ```

-  4. Copy the contents of the token (in this case the `eyJh........W5iA` text, but it *will* vary in your environment).
+  4. Copy the contents of the token (in this case the `eyJh........W5iA` text, but it *will* vary in your environment) This is a **single line** fo make sure any test editor, notepad etc. doesn't split it into multiple lines.

   5. Save it in a plain text editor on your laptop for easy use later in the lab